Venicode/venimarket-api/README.md

 GET /product - Retrieve a list of all products.

-GET /product/{id} - Retrieve a specific product by ID.
+GET /product/{barcode} - Retrieve a specific product by barcode.

 POST /product - Register a new product.